Ryan Burr (baseball): Chicago White Sox

 On August 11, 2017, the Chicago White Sox acquired Burr from Arizona for international signing bonus pool money.
 Chicago assigned him to the Winston-Salem Dash.
 In 65 1/3 total innings pitched between Kane County, Visalia, and Winston-Salem, Burr pitched to a 2–2 record, 1.65 ERA, and a 1.12 WHIP.

 Burr began the 2018 season with the Birmingham Barons and was promoted to the Triple-A Charlotte Knights in late July, appearing in 7 games out of the bullpen and posting a 1.08 ERA over 8 1/3 innings pitched.
 He was promoted to the major leagues on August 22, 2018, and made his major league debut on August 24 out of the bullpen, retiring all four batters he faced and striking out two in the team's 7–2 loss to the Detroit Tigers.
 Burr underwent Tommy John surgery in June 2019 ending his 2019 season and causing him to miss a sizable portion of the 2020 season.
-Burr has non-tendered by Chicago on December 2, 2019, and became a free agent.
+Burr was non-tendered by Chicago on December 2, 2019, and became a free agent.
 On December 3, he re-signed with Chicago on a minor league contract.
 Burr did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 He re-signed with Chicago on a new minor league deal on November 2, 2020.

 On May 27, 2021, Burr was selected to the active roster.
-The White Sox released him on June 13, 2022.
+In 34 appearances for Chicago, he registered a 2.45 ERA with 33 strikeouts across 36 2/3 innings of work.
+The following year, Burr posted a 6.00 ERA across 8 appearances before the White Sox released him on June 13, 2022.

 Tampa Bay Rays

-On August 30, 2022, Burr signed a minor league deal with the Tampa Bay Rays.
+On August 30, 2022, Burr signed a minor league deal with the Tampa Bay Rays organization.
+He spent the ensuing season with the Triple–A Durham Bulls, recording a 3.09 ERA with 23 strikeouts across 23 1/3 innings of work.
+Burr elected free agency following the season on November 6, 2023.

+Philadelphia Phillies

+On December 12, 2023, Burr signed a minor league deal with the Philadelphia Phillies.
+In 15 games for the Triple–A Lehigh Valley IronPigs, he logged a 2.16 ERA with 29 strikeouts across 16 2/3 innings pitched.